-For more than 10 years, the Ethics Program and Science Teacher Access to Resources at Southwestern (STARS) has invited local high school students to comment on a variety of ethics dilemmas.
-Students send their comments by email to firstname.lastname@example.org.
-Comments are posted with the students’ initials and school name only.
-At the end of the comment period, the program posts a perspective from an ethics program faculty member.
+For more than 10 years, the Ethics and the Science Teacher Access to Resources at Southwestern (STARS) programs have invited local high school students to comment on a variety of ethics dilemmas.
+Students email their comments to email@example.com.
+Comments are then posted with the students’ initials and school name only.
+At the end of the comment period, the Program in Ethics in Science and Medicine shares the perspective of an Ethics Program faculty member.

 Case Closed – Response from Ethics Program Faculty

 Mr. Smith is a 54-year-old homeless man admitted to the hospital after he was found unconscious near the Dallas Farmer’s Market.
 He has been slowly bleeding into his bowel because of complications of his liver cirrhosis, which in turn is due to his lifelong heavy drinking of alcoholic beverages.
 The bleeding can be stopped temporarily, but cannot be fixed with either medicine or surgery.
 He has already had 10 blood transfusions, and will need more as long as he survives.
 The doctors believe that his bleeding has caused serious brain damage which has caused a persistent coma, or state of unconsciousness.
 While the doctors cannot be sure if he will wake up from coma, they doubt that he will wake up before he dies of other problems.
 He is likely to die from his liver disease, but the timing of his death is hard to estimate - it could be a few days to a few weeks.